StevenMMortimer/squareupr/README.md

 ### Transactions

-With the v2 Locations endpoint you can pull information regarding all locations.
-One thing to note is that it is important to first pull down the location details for your business because this is required when searching for transactions and items to analyze.
-When listing transactions the timeframe defaults to the previous day using `Sys.Date() - 1`.
-The `tenders` field lists all methods of payment used to pay in the transaction.
+Transactions are organized by location.
+With the v2 Locations endpoint you can pull information regarding all locations first to obtain the location IDs.
+Then with the `sq_list_transactions()` function you can provide the location and timeframe to search.
+The function defaults to pulling transactions from the previous day using `Sys.Date() - 1`.
+Once you obtain the transactions the `tenders` field lists all methods of payment used to pay in the transaction.

 ``` r
 # list all locations